mrirecon/enlive/README.md

 The scripts in this repository reproduce the experiments of:

-H. Christian M. Holme, Sebastian Rosenzweig, Frank Ong, Robin N. Wilke, Michael Lustig, and Martin Uecker:
+H. Christian M. Holme, Sebastian Rosenzweig, Frank Ong, Robin N. Wilke, Michael Lustig,  Martin Uecker.
-"ENLIVE: An Efficient Nonlinear Method for Calibrationless and Robust Parallel Imaging"
+ENLIVE: An Efficient Nonlinear Method for Calibrationless and Robust Parallel Imaging.
-Preprint: [arXiv:1706.09780][3]
+Scientific Reports 9:3034 (2019)

 The reconstruction uses an adapted version of the [Berkeley Advanced Reconstruction Toolbox (BART)][1].